 For many travelers seeing more than one country at a time on vacation is on their travel itinerary.
 Today’s guest post by Kendall Beymer takes you on a fun short trip from Belize to Roatan.
 It is a fast easy flight that takes 1 hour, shorter than the weekly workday commute for many.
 Enjoy 🙂

 For a guy living in Belize you’d think getting away to another tropical island wouldn’t be top on the ole “to do” list…and you’d be right.
 Never the less I recently saddled up my ponies for a trip to Roatan!
 The island of magical beauty just a stones throw away.
 Situated just a bit off the coast of Honduras I quickly realized that saddling my pony had been a utter waste of time and found myself in a scramble looking for a much better way to travel there.
 Luckily I subscribe to tacogirl.com (mainly cause Laurie is my friend…when I first happened upon the blog I thought it’d be about tacos…it isn’t…but that’s okay too) so I knew she offered 10% off on all Tropic Air flights with her handy coupon code.
-This quickly became a no brainier for me; I love my pony and while he could no doubt swim the distance it would likely take much longer than the one hour flight from Phillip S.W.
-Goldson International Airport in Belize City to Juan Manual Galvez International airport on Roatan.
+This quickly became a no brainer for me; I love my pony and while he could no doubt swim the distance it would likely take much longer than the one hour flight from Phillip S.W.
+Goldson International Airport in Belize City to Juan Manual Galvez International Airport on Roatan.

 The journey was lovely!
 It was only a couple pilots, three guys behind me and a blonde chick across the isle.
 I thought I’d take a nap myself but was continuously interrupted by the beauty.
 We flew past Turneffe, Lighthouse Reef, and the outer Atolls.
 Such amazing scenery and so easily view-able on from the windows – pretty much every seat is a window seat AND and isle seat!!
 In fact – there aren’t ANY middle seats.
 That’s love.

-Normally I’d break into a long story about why I went to Roatan…this is one of those instances that I I’m gonna just say nothing.
+Normally I’d break into a long story about why I went to Roatan…this is one of those instances that I’m gonna just say nothing.
 All in due time people 🙂

 So – West End (WE), West Bay (WB), Lawsons Creek, French Harbor, Pristine Bay, Parrott Bay…where to stay?!
 After a bit of a fiasco we ended up at the lovely Paradise Oceanic compound, and after being shown around by the lovely Cristy (on her day off no less) we dropped down the card to checked in (by “we” I totally mean East shelled out the cash…like a good Father does for his son).
 My office for the few days had a pretty stellar view as well.
 This great place has a restaurant on the beach, as well as set back, pool bar with a magnificent pool surrounding the area, multiple levels for easy relaxing and lots of trees to find shade under.
 There is an on site gift store (where I got a cool shirt promoting a dive shop I didn’t dive with…but there’s an awesome shark on it) along with a great breakfast place that was included in the room…I think…they had an omelette stations, fruits, yogurts, lots of hot tray items (waffles, cakes, bacon, sausage, potatoes, beans, on and on).
 Best part was everyone we encountered was totally amazing.
 With that settled the fun was to begin…